What did you take up for college?

-I use Prang and Holbein for watercolors, Grumbacher Academy, Liquitex and Talens Rembrandt for acrylics.
+I use Prang and Holbein for watercolors; Grumbacher Academy, Liquitex and Golden for acrylics.

 What paper do you use?

-I use watercolor paper, mostly 100% cotton, 300gsm.
+I use watercolor paper, 100% cotton, 300gsm, and cold press 80% of the time.
 I use around 6 brands.
-I think each brand gives off a different effect so I like changing from time to time.
-I buy my paper at either Fully Booked Greenbelt 5 or sometimes a friend ships them from the US.
+Each brand gives off a different effect so I like changing from time to time.
+Most of my papers are bought abroad.
+Stores here rarely carry artist-level watercolor paper.

 What camera do you use and how do you edit your photos?

 I use a Canon EOS 30D.
 I use Lightroom to edit.
 I just tinker the settings like levels and exposure until I achieve a desired result.